Riccardo specialises in public law and judicial review, housing and homelessness, and planning law.

 - Birmingham CC v Ditta, High Court (QB), 3 April 2018 (unreported) – A contemnor who knew that an injunction existed could not defend an application for his committal on the basis that he did not know what it restrained him from doing because he had not acquainted himself with its terms.

-- R (Davis) v Watford BC [2018] 1 WLR 3157, CA – Where a homeless person appeals against the authority’s s.184 decision (rather than its s.202 review decision), the appropriate means of challenging any refusal to extend interim accommodation is by way of judicial review, not by s.204A appeal.
+- R (Davis) v Watford BC [2018] 1 WLR 3157, CA – Where a homeless person appeals against the authority’s s.184 decision, the appropriate means of challenging any refusal to extend interim accommodation is by judicial review, not by s.204A appeal.

 - R (Edwards) v Birmingham CC [2016] HLR 11, QB – The local authority’s homelessness function did not contain the alleged systemic gatekeeping practices.